speedXro/cva6/README.md

 - */verif/tests/custom/riscada* - the files of RiscADA C library based on inline assembly snippets for GCC compiler named *ADA_functions.h* and *ADA_functions.c* and the C tests file *riscada_tests.c*; also the Gtkwave template file is available in this directory;
 - */verif/regress/* - the bash script for executing the RiscADA tests named *riscada_c_tests.sh*.

+Many thanks to [Florentin Ilie](https://github.com/florentin05) for pioneering the CVA6 support for KCU116 development board as part of his Computer Engineering bachelor thesis in the Department of Computer Engineering at Technical University of Iasi.

 CVA6 is a 6-stage, single-issue, in-order CPU which implements the 64-bit RISC-V instruction set.
 It fully implements I, M, A and C extensions as specified in Volume I: User-Level ISA V 2.3 as well as the draft privilege extension 1.10.
 It implements three privilege levels M, S, U to fully support a Unix-like operating system.
 Furthermore, it is compliant to the draft external debug spec 0.13.

 It has a configurable size, separate TLBs, a hardware PTW and branch-prediction (branch target buffer and branch history table).
 The primary design goal was on reducing critical path length.